 Yellow light sabre?

 At the end of the film, Rey introduces herself as a Skywalker, burying Luke and Leia’s sabres in the sand, and pulling out her own light sabre.
-This act reveals she has attained the level of Jedi, who final rite of initiation is to complete the construction of their own light sabre (illuminated Tree of Life; spinal column, risen Kundalini, all chakras illuminated, solar bodies complete, etc).
+This act reveals she has attained the level of Jedi, whose final rite of initiation is to complete the construction of their own light sabre (illuminated Tree of Life; spinal column, risen Kundalini, all chakras illuminated, solar bodies complete, etc).
 This “Christified Jedi” has an orange-yellow glow, signifying SOLAR BODIES.
-It turns out that Rey is a Palpatine, her parents chose to abandon her on Jakku because they feared Palpatine would find, abduct, and turn her to a dark side monstrosity.
+It turns out that Rey is a Palpatine, her parents chose to abandon her on Jakku because they feared Palpatine would find, abduct, and turn her into a dark side monstrosity.
 So Rey represents balance in the force by that virtue alone: she was born the offspring of evil, but she conquered her birthright and was reborn a Skywalker, a Christified one.
-Her lightsabre Ray is golden for this reason.
+Her light sabre Ray is golden for this reason.
+Serendipitously, the Christic Force, The Logos, is also known as The Omnipresent Ray of Okidanok.

 Christ is born IN US beneath the Star in the company of the ‘three kings’ of heart, mind and body when we master the beasts of our animal manger.
 Hallelujah.